Talbia/GithubBasics/Curl_Command.md

 ```sh
 $ curl -X PUT -d "title=Hello" https://jsonplaceholder.typicode.com/posts/3
 ```
-> To put the title in a specific Post ID e.g. ID no.3,
-> type capital -X flag,
-> **PUT** to be mentioned,
-> --data command will be replaced with -d
+> To put the title in a specific Post ID e.g. ID no.3, type capital -X flag, **PUT** to be mentioned,--data command will be replaced with -d

 ```sh
 $ curl -X DELETE https://jsonplaceholder.typicode.com/posts/3